SIMBA-Foundation/web-wallet-alpha/README.md

 ## Getting started

+### Blockcloud Api Service

+This is merely a backend service, which tracks and synchronizes full node data of Blockcloud’s blockchain, and provides JSON-RPC and WebSockets services.

 ### Installation

 1. **Install Node.js and NPM**: Download Node.js Recommended Version from https://nodejs.org/en/download/ and install it on your system.
 NPM comes bundled with Node.js.